The Extended Precision Bidding

 My opinion on Precision is that combining five-card majors with a forcing club is like trying to mix oil and water,

 Bob Hamman in "Conversations with the Bridge Masters," Master Point Press, 1999

-The bidding agreements described here are widely used with this system, but this is not a "standard" form of Precision.
-As with any bidding system or style, players have devised modifications and agreements to improve on the basic structure.
-I have included those which I found useful after years and years of my own playing and also after discussing system bids with other Precision players.
+Many of the bidding agreements described on this website are widely used by other players, but the system described here is not a "standard" form of Precision.
+As with any bidding system or style after many years of playing, the agreements have become very diverse.
+Most players have preferences and develop modifications which they believe improve on the basic structure.
+I have included those which I found useful after years and years of my own playing, and also after discussing system bids with other Precision players.
 Many of them have found diverse ways of describing certain hands which means there probably never was and never will be a standard.
-Where possible I will show you different methods and let you decide which you prefer.
+Where possible, I will show you different methods and let you decide which you prefer.

-There are dozens of websites where you can find different variations of this system, but a great site for discussions is here:
+There are easily a dozen websites where you can find different variations of Precision, but a great site for discussion in general is here:

 Since September 02, 2017 -- You are Visitor Number 9711